Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 **USB-C**: This port can be a host or device port.
 - It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives in host mode.
 - It can be used to connect to a PC in device mode for software debugging.
-- It can be used to power the screen in either mode (assuming the attached device/host is able to supply power).
+- It can be used to power the DuetScreen in either mode (assuming the attached device/host is able to supply power).

-> A Duet3D mainboard CANNOT provide power to the screen via the USB-C. Always power the screen via the 5V_IN port when using USB
+> A Duet3D mainboard CANNOT provide power to the DuetScreen via the USB-C. Always power the DuetScreen via the 5V_IN port when using USB
 {.is-warning}

 USB hubs are supported **if they are NOT smart**.
 A smart hub is one that requires a driver to work.
 This includes most USB-C hubs.
 If you are using a USB-C hub, make sure it is a dumb hub.
 A dumb hub is one that does not require a driver to work.
 This includes most USB-A hubs.
 If in doubt, use a USB-A hub.